 Erik Bürklin: The biggest change we have noticed is that churches have difficulties reaching the next generation of Christ followers as China becomes wealthier and more materialistic.
 As many young people speak English, the Internet has changed the overall exposure that the Chinese have to the rest of the world.
 So, the question becomes: how do churches change their programs and ministry philosophy in a way that will attract young people and professionals?

 That also poses a big challenge for the church leadership.
-In the early ‘80s and ‘90s, Christians in China were so excited to go to church again (which was not possible during the cultural revolution) that pastors didn’t have to worry about inviting anybody.
+In the early ‘80s and ‘90s, Christians in China were so excited to go to church again (which was not possible during the Cultural Revolution) that pastors didn’t have to worry about inviting anybody.
 Even without good music, preaching, or programs, you just opened up your church doors, and everybody would come.
 However, today, pastors have to manage their churches well to attract young professionals.
 Many churches are trying new things and rethinking their ministry strategies.

 I noticed that the worship music has changed over the years: many registered churches have chorus bands now—with drum sets on stage and using guitars and pianos instead of just a traditional organ.
 Pastors are preaching more practical sermons, trying to invite people to be interested in God’s word.
 I have visited one big church in Beijing that holds a youth service separate from the regular service.
 So many churches are trying to be more effective in their ministries.